SabineVirginia/Detection-of-Products-in-a-Shelf/README.md

 ## Object Detection
 The script main.ipynb follows the TensorFlow Object Detection API Tutorial.
 The script tensorflow_to_excel.ipynb loads the model and detects products, design features of displays and shelves.
 The detected objects are saved in an excel-file.

+## Location
+The script geo_info.ipynb looks up store location information using an excel table with additional information about the images.
+I add the address, longitude and latitude to the excel-file with image information using the Google Maps API.
+In addition, I extract the ZIP code from the address in order to determine the province in which the store is located.

 ## Display Analysis
 The script display_analysis.ipynb analyzes a particular set of displays.
 I look at the differences in the type of display that different retailers set up during the same promotion, and how different retailers typically stacked the displays.